 On a Tesla Model S recommended tire pressure is 45 PSI or 310 kPa.

 The recommended tire pressure for Tesla Model X for front tires is 42 PSI or 290 kPa.

 As seen in this picture, 42 PSI is the recommended tire pressure on this Tesla Model X with 22-inch tires.

 If the tire pressure warning keeps coming up, you may have a slow leak.
 Have the tires checked by a tire shop.

-In addition, it is normal for tire pressure to read lower in the morning and go up as you drive or as the day warms up.
+It is also normal for tire pressure to read lower in the morning and go up as you drive or as the day warms up.

 To add air, stop at any gas station with an air pump or get a portable 12-volt air compressor if you would like to add air to your vehicle at home.

 If you change the wheels or the low tire pressure does not reset after the pressure has been corrected, it is possible to carry out the TPMS sensor reset.

 - Add air to all the tires and use an external tire gauge to ensure all tires are at the recommended pressure.

 - Enter the vehicle and turn the screen on.